NicoleHall/flock_calculator/README.md

 I tested each method with decimal numbers as well.
 Its important to test the corner cases to make sure that there are no surprises, especially in a production environment where users are depending on the software to output reliable data.

 The final prompt in the outline of the problem is to make a .divide function.
-I called the parameters “numerator” and “denominator” because it’s human-readable and the words “numerator” and “denominator” have a very specific meaning when dealing with division.
+I called the parameters “numerator” and “denominator” because it’s human-readable and the words “numerator” and “denominator” have a specific meaning when dealing with division.

 I used a ternary operator, which is a way to compress an if/else statement into a single line.
 The requirement in the prompt is that the first argument should be divided by the second argument and return the value.
 But if the first argument is nil, then the return value should be nil.